-Storm Water Services works to protect lives and property from flooding by reducing the potential for loss of life and property due to flooding, while enhancing the natural and beneficial functions of the floodplain along FEMA-regulated streams throughout Mecklenburg County.
+Storm Water Services works to protect potential loss of life and property from flooding by monitoring, studying and reducing flood risk, while enhancing the natural and beneficial functions of the floodplain along FEMA-regulated streams throughout Mecklenburg County.
 To reduce future flood related losses, Storm Water Services' Flood Mitigation Program implements floodplain regulations and manages flood hazard mitigation.

 Flood Hazard Mitigation